rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 ### Task 1: Create a virtual machine to execute the lab

-1. Launch a browser, and navigate to <https://github.com/opsgility/cw-azure-stack> and click the **Deploy to Azure** button.
+1. Launch a browser, and navigate to <https://github.com/opsgility/cw-azure-stack> and click the **Deploy to Azure** button

-2. Specify a resource group name **AzureStack** and deploy the template.
+2. Specify a resource group name **AzureStack** and deploy the template

 **NOTE:** Please wait for the virtual machine to be provisioned prior to moving to the next step.

-3. After the VM is provisioned, **connect** to establish a new Remote Desktop Session.
+3. After the VM is provisioned, **connect** to establish a new Remote Desktop Session

-4. Depending on your Remote Desktop Protocol Client and browser configuration, you will either be prompted to open an RDP file, or you will need to download it and then open it separately to connect.
+4. Depending on your Remote Desktop Protocol Client and browser configuration, you will either be prompted to open an RDP file, or you will need to download it and then open it separately to connect

 5. Log in with the credentials specified during creation: